Get A Demo

 (Yeah, don’t do that.
 It’s super illegal)

-If someone calls you asking you to vote over the phone, report their number to the FTC – and make sure you get out before or on November 6th to cast a real ballot.
+If someone calls you asking you to vote over the phone, report their number to the FTC – and make sure you get out before Election Day to cast a real ballot.